 In 2006, Davis completed the Disney/Touchstone feature film, The Guardian which honors the true heroes of the ocean, the Rescue Swimmers of the U.S. Coast Guard.
 Kevin Costner and Ashton Kutcher portray heroic swimmers committed to the personal and physical sacrifices necessary to save the lives of those stranded helplessly in the sea.
 In an unforgettable instance of life imitating art, the film’s New Orleans production was halted due to the ravages of Hurricane Katrina.
 The staff of U.S. Coast Guard advisors to the production left to help rescue 35,000 people in the wake of one of the worst natural disasters in American history.

-Presently, Davis is developing several projects through his Santa Barbara based production company, Chicago Pacific Entertainment, including: Treasure Island, a modern retelling of Robert Louis Stevenson’s classic, set in the forgotten bayous of post Katrina Louisiana, a thrilling action-adventure quest for the long-lost fortune of one of America’s most infamous rascal heroes, the pirate Jean Lafitte.
+Presently, Davis is developing several projects through his Santa Barbara based production company, Chicago Pacific Entertainment, including: Silvers Gold - A Return to Treasure Island, a modern retelling of Robert Louis Stevenson's classic, set in the forgotten bayous of post Katrina Louisiana, a thrilling action-adventure quest for the long-lost fortune of one of America's most infamous rascal heroes, the pirate Jean Lafitte.
 Mentors a series for worldwide television and streaming distribution.
 The pilot examines the lives of two legendary photographers.
-Davis is also writing with novelist Jeff Biggers the screenplay and novel for The Reckoning a geo thriller involving the world threating discovery of rogue weapons found in Southern Illinois by a Chicago detective and young female archaeologist.
+Davis is also writing with novelist Jeff Biggers the screenplay and novel for Civil Defense, a geo-political thriller involving the world threatening discovery of rogue weapons found in Southern Illinois by a Chicago detective and young female archaeologist.